 \section{Introduction}

 Fake news is now viewed as one of the greatest threats to democracy, journalism, and freedom of expression.
-It has weakened public trust in governments and its potential impact on the contentious ``Brexit'' referendum and the equally divisive 2016 U.S. presidential election -- which it might have affected~\cite{pogue2017stamp} -- is yet to be realized.
-The reach of fake news was best highlighted during the critical months of the 2016 U.S. presidential election campaign, where the top twenty frequently-discussed false election stories generated 8,711,000 shares, reactions, and comments on Facebook, ironically, larger than the total of 7,367,000 for the top twenty most-discussed election stories posted by 19 major news websites~\cite{silverman2016analysis}.
-Our economies are not immune to the spread of fake news either, with fake news being connected to stock market fluctuations and massive trades.
-For example, fake news claiming that Barack Obama was injured in an explosion wiped out \$130 billion in stock value~\cite{rapoza2017can}.
+It has weakened public trust in governments and its potential impact on the contentious ``Brexit'' referendum and the equally divisive 2016 U.S. presidential election -- which it might have affected~\cite{pogue2017stamp} -- is yet to be realized~\cite{zhou2019tutorial,reza2019tutorial,allcott2017social}.
+The reach of fake news was best highlighted during the critical months of the 2016 U.S. presidential election campaign.
+During that period, the top twenty frequently-discussed fake election stories generated 8,711,000 shares, reactions, and comments on Facebook, ironically, more than the 7,367,000 for the top twenty most-discussed election stories posted by 19 major news websites~\cite{silverman2016analysis}. {Research has shown that compared to the truth, fake news on Twitter is typically retweeted by many more users and spreads far more rapidly, especially for political news~\cite{vosoughi2018spread}}.
+Our economies are not immune to the spread of fake news either, with fake news being connected to stock market fluctuations and large trades.
+For example, fake news claiming that Barack Obama, the 44th President of the United States, was injured in an explosion wiped out \$130 billion in stock value~\cite{rapoza2017can}.
 These events and losses have motivated fake news research and sparked the discussion around fake news, as observed by skyrocketing usage of terms such as ``post-truth'' -- selected as the international word of the year by Oxford Dictionaries in 2016~\cite{wang2016post}.